JiaHe35354/audiophile-ecommerce-website/README.md

 }
 ```

+Overall, this project taught me how to manage routing, dynamic data, reducer logic, and form validation — all essential skills for building real-world React applications.

 ### What I added to this project

-1. I added a small detail to the cart logo on navbar.
-When there are products in cart, it will show the number next to the cart logo.
-This will tell the user: "You have something in the cart".
-If the cart is empty and the user click it, it will show 'No items in cart!' what is more user friendly.
+1. I added a small improvement to the cart icon in the navigation bar.
+When there are products in the cart, a number appears next to the icon to indicate how many items the user has added.
+If the cart is empty and the user clicks it, a message saying “No items in cart!” appears.
+This makes the user experience clearer and more intuitive.

-2. Another user friendly thing I added to this project is error handling.
-When the user try to type some non-existing category or product in the URL, the page will show the error or the page doesn't exist.
+2. I also implemented error handling to make the app more user-friendly.
+If a user tries to access a non-existent category or product by typing it in the URL, a custom error page will appear instead of a blank or broken screen, letting the user know that the page doesn’t exist.

 ### Continued development

-This time, I wanted to practice useContext and useReducer for the data.
-In future projects, I want to do with Redux so that I can handle these methods to get and store data.
+In this project, I practiced using useContext and useReducer to manage data and state.
+In future projects, I’d like to work with Redux to deepen my understanding of state management and learn how to handle data flow on a larger scale.

-Also I want to do more practice that displays dynamic content, it's an important part for the majority of real world projects.
+I also want to keep practicing building dynamic content, since it’s an essential part of most real-world applications.

 ### Useful resources

-- [Pure CSS Custom Styled Radio Buttons](https://moderncss.dev/pure-css-custom-styled-radio-buttons/) - This helped me for styling radio button on checkout page.
+- [Pure CSS Custom Styled Radio Buttons](https://moderncss.dev/pure-css-custom-styled-radio-buttons/) - This article helped me style the radio buttons on the checkout page using only CSS, without relying on JavaScript.

-- [Scaling Up with Reducer and Context](https://react.dev/learn/scaling-up-with-reducer-and-context) - This helped me for storing data in just one component and provide it to whichever component that needs the data.
+- [Scaling Up with Reducer and Context](https://react.dev/learn/scaling-up-with-reducer-and-context) - This guide helped me understand how to manage state efficiently by combining useReducer and useContext in React.

-- [Dynamic segment in Routing](https://reactrouter.com/start/declarative/routing#dynamic-segments) - This helped me to get the data dynamically.
+- [Dynamic segment in Routing](https://reactrouter.com/start/declarative/routing#dynamic-segments) - This resource helped me implement dynamic routes for categories and products using React Router.

 ## Author